Licensure & Copyright

 • Utilize only IAFF-Certified FGS Instructors; FGS Assistant Instructors are not allowed to be used by Limited Licensees

-• Build/purchase the required FGS Program’s equipment, props and signage.
-Verify that such equipment and props conform to all specifications in the FGS Manual
+• Purchase the required FGS Program’s equipment, props and signage.
+Verify that such equipment and props conform to all specifications on the IAFF FGS website.

-• Ensure that it has the ability to administer the FGS Program in conformity with the specifications of FGS Program
+• Ensure that it can administer the FGS Program in conformity with the specifications of FGS Program

 • Ensure that each trainee has completed the IAFF FGS online Awareness Course

-• Provide to the IAFF, on an annual basis, a roster of all individuals trained to the FGS Operations Level
+• Provide to the IAFF, on an annual basis, a roster of all individuals trained to the IAFF FGS Operations Level.
+Sample of roster here.

 To ensure compliance with this policy, the IAFF will conduct on-site reviews and audits of the facilities holding a Limited License, and the Limited Licensee must agree to fully cooperate with such efforts.
-The on-site review and audit will include, but are not necessarily limited to, the following:
+The on-site review and audit will include the following:

 • Verification of FGS training procedures and use of FGS Program training materials